simalexan/jarvis-workshop/5-connect-it-all/1-create-template/README.md

 2. A custom policy statement that allows:
     - `serverlessrepo:*`
     - `cloudformation:*`
-    - `iam:CreateRole` - this and the following IAM roles seem a bit "unsafe" to add them, but your Lambda should be able to create Component Roles and Policies, to enable them to work.
+    - `iam:CreateRole` - this and the following IAM roles are a bit "unsafe", but your Lambda must be able to create Component Roles and Policies, to enable them to work.
     - `iam:GetRole`
     - `iam:PassRole`
     - `iam:DeleteRole`